Bereavement Support Facilities & Groups

 Life Transistions Center, Inc. (affiliated with Hospice Buffalo)

 1140 Delaware Avenue, Buffalo, NY 14209 Phone (716) 836-6460

 Samaritan Pastoral Counseling Center

-The ceremony includes a music, harpist, children's names read, candle lighting, and poetry.
+- Ceremony with music, harpist, children's names read, candle lighting, poetry and slideshow

-Bring additional photo (framed pictures able to stand work best, no larger than 8 x 10) by 6:15 pm on the night of the Ceremony.
+- Bring photos (framed pictures able to stand work best, no larger than 8x10) by 6:15 pm on the night of the ceremony

-Also, visit the website of the facilites listed on this page.
+Also, visit the websites of the facilities listed on this page.
 Many, if not all of them, have remembrance ceremonies and events throughout the year.